Pr1yansh1/similarity_tmlr/README.md

 resulting matrix of size #num of reviewers * #num_papers

+The matrix in 'similarity_result.txt' has 419 rows and 811 columns.

 The given algorithm extracts 4 most relvant papers listed on an authors profile on semantic scholar with high likelihood.
 There are cases where the number of papers downlaoded is < 4: